ecotoneframework/ecotone-dev/.github/PULL_REQUEST_TEMPLATE.md

 - This change requires a documentation update

 <!--
-Please note that by submitting this pull request, you agree to the contribution terms defined in [CONTRIBUTING.md](https://github.com/ecotoneframework/ecotone-dev/blob/main/CONTRIBUTING.md).
-This part of the template must not be removed.
+By submitting this pull request, you agree to the contribution terms defined in [CONTRIBUTING.md](https://github.com/ecotoneframework/ecotone-dev/blob/main/CONTRIBUTING.md).
 -->